libvips/libvips/_posts/2023-10-10-What's-new-in-8.15.md

 [`vips_prewitt()`](/API/current/libvips-convolution.html#vips-prewitt), and
 improved the accuracy of `vips_sobel()`.

+# Shrink performance

 An improvement to the shrink operators has allowed a dramatic speedup in edge cases where there was upstream coordinate transformation.
 Performance should now be more predictable.